About Rabbi Minich

 Rabbi Minich serves in Israel and abroad in Hebrew, English, Ukrainian and Russian.
 He leads 'Daniel' congregation in Jaffa and works at Daniel Centers for Progressive Judaism in Tel Aviv.
 He researches political philosophy, Jewish homiletics (darshanut) and liturgy and is a PhD student at the Department of Jewish thought of Bar Ilan University in Ramat Gan.

 Rabbi Binyamin Minich is a proud member of the Israeli Council of Progressive Rabbis (MARAM) and the Central Conference of American Rabbis (CCAR).

 He serves as a member of Limmud FSU Israel's organizational committee and a member at the board of 'Rabbis for Human Rights'.

-Benny lives in Kfar Saba with his wife, Dr. Elena Minich, and their two sons - Hadar Yosef and Levi Moshe.
+Benny lives in Kfar Saba with his wife, Dr. Elena Minich, their two sons - Hadar Yosef and Levi Moshe, and daughter - Haleli Yerushalaim.

 His hobbies are reading, hiking, music, studying languages and math.